truenas/documentation/content/Contributing/IssueReporting/_index.md

 ### Existing Tickets

-For public facing files, open the ticket in your browser and either click **Attach**, at the top of the ticket, or click the **+** to open a local system file browser to select the files.
-Click the **Open** button to add it to the **Attachments** section.

-You can also drag and drop the file, add any comments about it, then click **Attach**.
+For public facing files, open the ticket in your browser and either click **Attach**, at the top of the ticket, or click the **+**, in the **Attachments** section, to open a local system file browser to select the files.
+You can also drag and drop the file onto the **Attacments** box and add any comments about it.

-Upload private files to our secure, private, upload service located at https://ixsystems.atlassian.net/servicedesk/customer/portal/15/group/37/create/153”.
+Upload private files to our secure private upload service located at https://ixsystems.atlassian.net/servicedesk/customer/portal/15/group/37/create/153”.
 Files uploaded to this service are only visible to project developers.
 JIRA removes them when closing the ticket.
 {{< /expand >}}